NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

                 - data_5

 The ``overfit`` flag, when applied to one of the partitions, introduces this partition in the training data.
-This is useful for very broad scans where we to find an architecture which is able to fit, without worrying about things like overlearning which might be a second order problem.
+This is useful for very broad scans where we want to find an architecture which is able to fit, without worrying about things like overlearning which might be a second-order problem.

 The ``threshold_loss`` flag will make the fit stop if any of the partitions produces a loss greater than the given threshold.
 This is useful for quickly discarding hyperparameter subspaces without